In 1997, Seattle primary school teacher Mary Kay Letourneau was convicted of raping sixth-grade student Vili Fualaau.

 “First of all I was a teacher and Vili was once a student.
-There wasn’t anything going on at all when he was a student of mine,” she says in the documentary.
+There wasn’t anything going on at all when he was a student of mine,” she claims in the documentary.

 “Everybody wants to hear the story.
 Whether it’s because they want to analyse it or criticise it.
 It’s been 20 years but it’s still there.